UOM-EEE-EEEN11202/uom-eee-eeen11202.github.io/docs/chapters/useful_information/install/devcontainer.rst

         #.
 Start the :console`Terminal` application.
 You can find this using Spotlight Search (the magnifying glass icon at the top right of your screen).

         #.
 Enter the commands below, one at a time.
-Remember, :console:`%` shows the prompt (i.e. where to enter the commands).
+Remember, :console:`$` shows the prompt (i.e. where to enter the commands).
 It is displayed by the terminal, you don't need to enter it yourself.

            - You may be asked to enter some information during the installation, and some graphical items may be displayed.
 Enter any needed information and press Enter to proceed.
            - Let each command complete before moving on to the next.